North Korea fires short-range projectiles, raising tensions amid stalled U.S. talks

 If the unidentified projectiles were missiles, it would be the first missile launch since the North fired an intercontinental ballistic missile (ICBM) in November 2017.
 Soon after that missile test, the North declared that its nuclear force was complete, after which Pyongyang extended an olive branch to the South and the United States.

-In Saturday’s statement South Korea’s Office of the Joint Chiefs of Staff said the North fired several unidentified short-range projectiles from north of the east coast city of Wonsan around 9 a.m.
+In a statement, South Korea’s Office of the Joint Chiefs of Staff said the North fired several unidentified short-range projectiles from the east coast city of Wonsan around 9 a.m.
 (0000 GMT) which flew about 70 kms to 200 kms (44-124 miles) in a north-easterly direction.

 The South Korean military said it was conducting joint analysis with the United States of the latest launches.
 Experts say the projectiles seem to be multiple rocket launchers, not ballistic missiles.

-Analysts said that no matter what type of projectile was fired, the timing of North Korea’s latest action sent a message after the failed summit between North Korea’s leader Kim Jong Un Kim and U.S. President Donald Trump in February, when the two disagreed over weapons dismantlement and sanctions relief.
+Analysts said that no matter what type of projectile was fired, the timing of North Korea’s latest action sent a message after the failed summit between North Korea’s leader Kim Jong Un and U.S. President Donald Trump in February, when the two disagreed over weapons dismantlement and sanctions relief.

 “It is an expression of the North’s frustration over stalled talks with the United States.
 It is a message that it could return to the previous confrontational mode if there is no breakthrough in the stalemate,” said Yang Uk, a senior research fellow at the Korea Defence and Security Forum.